Assistant Teacher Position — 2019-20 school year

-There are two separate classes: one that meets in Carnation on Wednesdays and the other that meets at the Youngstown Cultural Arts Center in Seattle on Fridays.
-Assistant currently needed in Friday class.
+There are three separate classes: Carnation on Wednesdays and Thursdays and Youngstown Cultural Arts Center in Seattle on Fridays.
+Assistant needed for any or all days.
 Classes have 16 students, a teacher and an assistant.
-Becca Hall, the director and main teacher, will be on maternity leave during the winter and there will be a substitute teacher for that period.

 Assist in the classroom, helping students individually with academics, creative work, behavior, and other needs.
 Help with set-up and clean-up before and after class.
 Assist teacher with in-class prep.
 Accompany class on outdoor adventures.
 Model curiosity, inclusiveness, kindness, mutual respect, and love of learning.
 Supervise/participate in snack and lunchtime.
 Be a continuous presence throughout the year to support students’ academic and emotional growth.
 Set a positive, nurturing, kind, imaginative, and playful tone.
 Opportunities to lead lessons, as well as support in developing teaching skills.